miayam/miayam.github.io/_posts/2017-09-26-day27-javascript-challenge.md

 layout: post
 title: "Day 27: JavaScript Challenge"
 category: javascript
-short_description: "Scroll that boring carousel by grabbing and moving it back and forth...
+short_description: "Scrolling that fancy carousel by grabbing and moving it back and forth...
 That sounds boring."
 image_preview: /images/javascript.png
 category_page: js
 ---

-Scroll that boring carousel by grabbing and moving it back and forth...
+Scrolling that fancy carousel by grabbing and moving it back and forth...
 That sounds boring.

 ![Si cantik 9](https://i.imgur.com/kTIUTAM.jpg?1){:class="blog-post-image"}